Video Title: Importance of Customer Success Strategy investments

 02:17 – Nick provides a context about Gainsight’s survey

 06:27 – Nick’s overview of cross-selling and upsell trends for existing customers

-07:44 – Irit shares her insights about companies looking to increasing budget for outsourcing and consulting services
+07:44 – Irit shares her insights about companies looking to increase budget for outsourcing and consulting services

 08:10 – 2 things that companies are looking for